kylln20/WRO-2022-23/README.md

 ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾
 ## ✧ Robot Mechanical Design ✧
+    ????
 ## ✧ Robot Electrical Design ✧
+    (Refer to circuit sheet?)
 ## ✧ Software Design ✧
+    Our team uses Python (List the other programs here)
 ## ✧ Design choies ✧
+    We originally opted for a completely 3D printed design, but ended up having to use a hybrid of LEGO EV3 and 3D printed parts due to unforseen issues.
 ## ✧ Open Challenge Strategy ✧
+    For the Open Challenge, we decided to take frames recorded from our camera and filter out so the black walls were highlighted.
+We then use regions of interest to help wall-follow and to help determine when to turn.
 ## ✧ Obstacle Challenge strategy ✧
+    NA?

 ## ✧ Parts List ✧
 + TRA97074-1 Traxxas TRX-4M Ford Bronco 1/18 RTR 4X4 Trail Truck, White ($199 cad) | [Link](https://www.bigboyswithcooltoys.ca/products/tra97074-1-traxxas-trx-4m-ford-bronco-1-18-rtr-4x4-trail-truck-white)